adamsorbie/unix_course-2020-02-14/README.md

 * `uniq`
 * `grep`

-There are several tools that let you manipulate the content of a plain text file or return information about it.
-If you want for example some statistics about the number of character, words and lines use the command `wc`.
-Let us count the number of lines in the file `origin_of_species.txt`:
+There are also several tools that allow you to manipulate the content of a text file or find out information about it.
+For example if you would like to find out the number of characters, words or lines in a file, you can use the `wc` command.
+Try to count the number of lines in the file:
+`origin_of_species.txt`:

 ```
 $ wc -l origin_of_species.txt
 ```

-You can use the command `sort` to sort a file alpha-numerically.
-Test the following calls
+You can use `sort` to sort a file alpha-numerically.
+Try the following commands on the file `unsorted_numbers.txt`

 ```
 $ sort unsorted_numbers.txt